bigwiv/Biopython-cn/chr14.rst

     >>> m.add_instance(Seq("TATAA",m.alphabet))

 Now we have a full ``Motif`` instance, so we can try to get some basic information about it.
-Let¡¯s start with length and consensus sequence:
+Letâ€™s start with length and consensus sequence:

 .. code:: verbatim